Yellow Class (Year 6)

 Here are the topics we will be studying in Yellow Class this term.

-PE – Dance and Fitness
+PE – Tennis and OAA

 Pupil Offer